-The monument, one of the most recognizable symbols of Italy, is famous around the world due to its unintended tilt.
+The Leaning Tower of Pisa, one of the most recognizable symbols of Italy, is famous around the world due to its unintended tilt.
 The tilt was caused by an inadequate foundation on a ground too soft to properly support the structure’s weight.

-The building of the tower began on August 9, 1173.
+The construction of the Pisa tower began on August 9, 1173.
 Some recent studies attribute the project to the Pisan architect Diotisalvi, who at the time was also building the Baptistery of San Giovanni.

 The tower has a height of 57 meters (58.36 meters, considering the foundation) and a mass of 14,453 tons.
 The inclination of the structure measures now 3.9 degrees from the vertical axis.

 The bell-tower structure incorporates two rooms.
-One at the base of the tower, known as the Sala del Pesce (Fish Hall), due to a bas-relief depicting a fish.
+One at the base of the tower, known as the Fish Hall (Sala del Pesce), due to a bas-relief depicting a fish.
 The other one is the belfry, at the seventh floor.

 The Leaning Tower of Pisa is located about 1.8 kilometers away from the Pisa Centrale railway station, or about 25 minutes on foot.
 The closest bus stop is in Via Contessa Matilde 62, about 250 meters away, on the bus Lines 21 and Navetta E.